mrgswift/laravel-encryptenv/README.md

 If you set everything up correctly, Laravel should now be working with your encrypted config values.

 Note: You should run `php artisan config:clear` to clear your config cache just to be sure everything is truly working.

+### Running console commands that require encrypted environment variables
+`php artisan encryptenv:console`

+This command exists to allow you to run console commands that require your environment variables to be decrypted during execution.

+For example `php artisan encryptenv:console 'php artisan migrate'`

+The first required argument `console_command` which must be wrapped in single quotes or regular quotes

+The second optional argument is `configkey`.
+This allows you to add console commands that require the CONFIGKEY to deployment scripts or cron jobs.

+As noted above, you should do your due diligence to protect your config key from being saved in your shell's history.

 ### File Permissions